by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 Rapper Kanye West presented his wife Kim Kardashian with a talking hologram of her deceased father Robert for her birthday, which was created through synthetic media.
 Thanks to this technology, the man was able to dance and talk to his daughter.

 Deepfake is a video recording created using Artificial Intelligence.
 To put it simply, a pixel-by-pixel neural network assembles a video based on ready-made images.
 For example, it studies thousands of photographs of David Beckham and releases a video in which the athlete encourages people to fight malaria.
+This technology, facilitated by a deepfake generator, raises concerns about the spread of misinformation and the manipulation of digital media.

 Another form is when Artificial Intelligence imposes one character onto another and you get a combo: Jim Carrey as the villain from the movie "The Shining" or Brad Pitt as the Terminator.